tsavina/open_model_zoo/demos/classification_benchmark_demo/cpp_gapi/README.md

     -no_show                  Optional.
 Disable showing of processed images.
     -time "<integer>"         Optional.
 Time in seconds to execute program.
 Default is -1 (infinite time).
     -u                        Optional.
 List of monitors to show initially.
-    -backend <string>         Optional.
+    -backend "<string>"       Optional.
 Specify an inference backend.
 The list of available backends depends on openCV version.
 Default value is IE. See README.md for details
     -mean_values              Optional.
 Normalize input by subtracting the mean values per channel.
 Example: "255.0 255.0 255.0"
     -scale_values             Optional.
 Divide input by scale values per channel.
 Division is applied after mean values subtraction.
 Example: "255.0 255.0 255.0"
 ```